-Geologically the Himalayan mountain ranges are not very old.
-In the Miocene period there was a sea known as the Tethys Sea where we have the Himalayas now.
+The Himalayan Mountain Range is known to be one of the youngest mountain ranges in the world.
+In the Miocene Period, there was a sea known as the Tethys Sea, where the Himalayan range is located now.
 The process of formation of these mountain ranges began in the Oligocene period and continued up to the Post-Pliocene period.